-"All those protesters last night, they ran the other way, expecting the men and women in blue to turn around and protect them.
-What hypocrites," Patrick said
+"All those protesters last night, they ran the other way, expecting the men and women in blue" to protect them, Patrick said

 Patrick blamed civil rights leader Jesse Jackson and Black Lives Matter activists for the mayhem Thursday night.